-Below is a list of commonly asked questions about our Agency and its programs.
+Below is a list of commonly asked questions about the North Carolina Housing Finance Agency and its programs.
 You can also use the search function to locate information on our website.
 If you have additional questions not covered here, please contact us.

 What are my responsibilities for reasonable accommodations?